Carrom: Toss

 Order of play is determined by the process of "calling the carrom men" or "the toss".
 Before commencing each match, an umpire hides one black carrom man in one hand and one white carrom man on the other hand.
 The players guess which colour carrom men is being held in each hand.
 The player who guesses correctly wins the toss.

 The winner of the toss strikes first, which is called the opening break.
 The winner of the toss has the option to change sides from white to black and give up the opening break.
 The winner of the toss may not pass this decision to the other player.
 If the winner of the toss chooses to change sides then the loser must strike first.

 The player taking the first shot (or break) plays white carrom men.
 The opponent plays black.
-If that player cannot score any points then that player loses the turn and their opponent can choose to play any carrom man, Black or White in favour.
+If that player cannot score any points then they lose the turn and their opponent can choose to play any carrom man, Black or White in favour.